bartdorsey/code-quotes/readme.md

-# Quote
+# Code Quotes

-Quote is a simple program which fetches a random quote from programming quotes api located at : http://programming-quotes-api.herokuapp.com/quotes/random
+Code Quotes is a simple program which fetches a random quote from programming quotes api located at : http://programming-quotes-api.herokuapp.com/quotes/random

 It uses ink to draw a nice box and fade it in centered on your terminal screen.